Policy update

 You can apply for a Schengen visa through a visa application center for the country you’ll arrive in first.
 If there isn’t a visa center in your area, you may need to apply through a consulate or embassy’s consular section.

-One of the benefits of traveling in the Schengen area is that you don’t have to go through passport control every time you move from one country to another!
+One of the largest benefits of traveling in the Schengen area is that you don’t have to go through passport control every time you move from one country to another!
 Once you’ve entered the zone, you’re typically free to travel within the 29 member states without additional checks

-It is important to keep in mind that in some specific cases, travel authorization can vary.
+Secondly, it is important to keep in mind that in some specific cases, travel authorization can vary.
 Always look at your specific visa’s permissions when planning your travels.

 It depends.